3dcitydb/web-feature-service/README.md

 be run in a Java servlet container on a web server.
 The following minimum software requirements have to be met:

 * Java servlet container supporting the Java Servlet 3.1/3.0 specification
-* Java 8 Runtime Environment (Java 7 or earlier versions are not supported)
+* Java 8 Runtime Environment (or higher)

-The WFS implementation has been successfully deployed and tested on [Apache Tomcat](http://tomcat.apache.org/) versions 9, 8 and 7.
+The WFS implementation has been successfully deployed and tested on [Apache Tomcat](http://tomcat.apache.org/) versions 9 and 8.
+All previous versions of the Apache Tomcat server have reached end of life and are not supported anymore.

 Documentation
 -------------